KinkyMakers/OSSM-hardware/README.md

 The software is available in this github repository.
 It is written and compiled utilizing PlatformIO on Visual Studio Code. <a href="OSSM PlatformIO Readme.md">Reference for working with the code in PlatformIO here</a>

-We recommend using the ESP32 microcontroller.
+We recommend using the [Research and Desire Reference Board](https://shop.researchanddesire.com/products/ossm-reference-board) as Do It Yourself by someone without extensive electronics knowledge creates a lot of support overhead.
 This code is still arduino IDE compatible but offers many times better performance.
 Web based control is coming soon.
-A proof of concept can be found at https://app.researchanddesire.com/ossm.
-Modifications need to be made in order to use this proof of concept web control
+A proof of concept can be found at https://app.researchanddesire.com/ossm, however modifications need to be made in order to use this proof of concept web control.

 ### Eagle PCB
 Simple PCB to power an ESP32 (wifi enabled microcontroller) from 24V and breakout the pins for the OSSM control